Vernon Carey: Professional career

-Miami Dolphins

-2004 season
+2004

-Carey was a first round draft choice (19th overall) of his hometown Miami Dolphins in the 2004 NFL Draft.
+Carey was a first round draft choice (19th overall) of his hometown Miami Dolphins in the 2004 NFL draft.
 He was the third offensive lineman selected, behind only Iowa offensive tackle Robert Gallery (second overall) and Arkansas offensive guard Shawn Andrews (16th overall).
 In order to select Carey, the Dolphins traded up one selection in the draft.
 The Dolphins signed Carey to a five-year, $8.6 million deal.
 Carey earned $6.3 million in total salary in his first year.

 Carey was tried at both tackle and guard during training camp his rookie season.
 He went on to play in 14 games, including two starts.
 The first of his NFL career came when he opened at right tackle in place of the injured John St. Clair (ankle) at the New England Patriots on October 10, 2004.
 He also opened at that spot the following week at the Buffalo Bills.
 Carey struggled at times during his rookie campaign, but showed enough promise to be a solid starter in the near future.

-2005 season
+2005

 Carey was originally planned to be the starter at left tackle in 2005, but he was shifted to right tackle in August 2005.
 He went on to play in all 16 games, including 14 starts at right tackle.
 He secured the right tackle job following the benching of Stockar McDougle after Week 6.
 Carey was part of a line that yielded just 26 sacks—the fourth-lowest total in the NFL—and led a running game that averaged 118.6 yards an outing and 4.3 yards per rush attempt, which ranked seventh and fourth in the AFC.
 He took part in all but one offensive snap over the final 11 weeks of the season.

-2006 season
+2006

 The team once again considered moving Carey in 2006 – this time to right guard; however, that notion was quickly abandoned.
 During a season when the Dolphins' offensive line struggled early in the year, Carey was the lone bright spot.
 Starting all 16 games of the year at right tackle, Carey was by far the Dolphins' most consistent and productive offensive lineman.

-2007 season
+2007

-During a news conference that occurred during the first day of the 2007 NFL Draft, head coach Cam Cameron announced Carey as the team's starting left tackle.
+During a news conference that occurred during the first day of the 2007 NFL draft, head coach Cam Cameron announced Carey as the team's starting left tackle.

-2008 season
+2008

 With the Dolphins drafting Jake Long first overall, Carey was moved to the right tackle spot where he started all 16 games in 2008.
 According to Pro Football Focus, Carey was rated the seventh-best tackle in the NFL.
 He only yielded six sacks during the entire season with six hits and 13 pressures to quarterbacks.

-2009 season
+2009

 In 2009, Carey started all 16 games for the Dolphins at the right tackle spot.
 At the end of the 2009 season Carey has started 74 straight games for the Dolphins heading into the off-season.

 Carey gave up only four sacks in 2009.